Contextual/Thread-local Sessions¶

 method

-query_property(query_cls: Type[Query[_T]] | None = None) QueryPropertyDescriptor ¶ return a class property which produces a legacy
+sqlalchemy.orm.scoped_session.query_property(query_cls: Type[Query[_T]] | None = None) QueryPropertyDescriptor¶ return a class property which produces a legacy

-object against the class and the currentSession
+Queryobject against the class and the currentSessionwhen called.Legacy Feature

 The

-object and is not considered to be part of 2.0-style ORM use.e.g.:
+scoped_session.query_property()accessor is specific to the legacyQueryobject and is not considered to be part of 2.0-style ORM use.e.g.:

 from sqlalchemy.orm import QueryPropertyDescriptor from sqlalchemy.orm import scoped_session from sqlalchemy.orm import sessionmaker Session = scoped_session(sessionmaker()) class MyClass: query: QueryPropertyDescriptor = Session.query_property() # after mappers are defined result = MyClass.query.filter(MyClass.name=='foo').all()